 Yesterday, I thought: why don’t I look at it again?
 Why don’t I look further afield?
 So, I searched for my best match out of everybody in the country.
 And found one.
 My ideal partner, out of every man and woman

-in the country on this popular dating site, is my friend Kate.** So much for meeting new people!
+in the country on this popular dating site, is my friend K.** So much for meeting new people!

 * but no, I’m not telling you which one, or what my profile name is.

-** I recognised her profile immediately, because I was there when her profile photo was taken.
+** I recognised their profile immediately, because I was there when the photo was taken.